vbaconnet-ledger/developer-portal/_docs/transport/web-bluetooth.md

 ```

 Now that the project is initialized, open it in an editor.
-You will see a React app initialized with a "src" folder where you will find all the code.
+You will see a React app initialized with an "src" folder where you will find all the code.

 To implement the Ledger connexion you have to change and create three files.